GerstenJoch/GerstenJoch/README.md

 - 👋 Hi, I’m @GerstenJoch
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning java and making minecraft servers
+- 🌱 I’m currently programming in python and building/programming a robot in java with my robot team PrettySmartRobotics#16441 for FTC Netherlands
 - 📫 How to reach me discord: GerstenJoch#4688

 <!---